5 Step-Lazy Investors Asset Allocation Guide

 Step 5-Lazy Asset Allocation-The Guarantee

 There is no guarantee that you’ll reach your goal!
-But if you start investing regularly now, it’s likely that you’ll reach your investment goal and amass $787,355.
+But if you start investing regularly now, you have the potential to amass $787,355, or more, for retirement.

 Please be advised that this is not a recommendation to buy or sell any specific investments, for personalized advice, please consult your own investment advisor, I am not a registered investment advisor.